RobLe3/blogger_dns_check/README.md

 Minor bug fixes & documentation polish

 v4.0 (TEMPLATE)

-Initial script: basic DNS audit, propagation, and forwarding checks 🤝 Contributing
+Initial script: basic DNS audit, propagation, and forwarding checks

-PRs welcome!
-Please open issues for feature requests or bug reports.
+## 🤝 Contributing

+This script was created as a one‑time, standalone audit tool.

+If you’d like to adapt or extend it for your own needs, please **fork** this repository and customize it however you like.

+Pull requests are welcome **only** for:
+- Documentation improvements
+- Minor bug fixes

+Major feature changes or rewrites will **not** be merged into the main branch — please maintain your own fork for larger adaptations.